thrasher-corp/gocryptotrader/docs/CODING_GUIDELINES.md

 - API methods and public types must have comments for GoDoc.
 - Self-explanatory comments must be avoided.
 - Only retain comments for complex logic or where external behavior needs clarification.
-- Justify any `//nolint` directives with a comment explaining the rationale.

 ## Formatting